Zekda96/transactions-etl-pipeline/README.md

 7. The container can be terminated by running `docker-compose down`.

 ## Dataset Breakdown
-The pipeline extracts >1M rows of data from a crypto transactions table via Google BigQuery's API.
+The pipeline extracts 1.3M rows of data from a crypto transactions table via Google BigQuery's API.
 The data is transformed using SQL queries that performed summarizations in the following form:
 ````
 Table 1
-- Daily metrics since August 2022 (ending on 2022-09-07)
+- Daily metrics (2022-08-01 to 2022-09-07)
    - Number of transactions
    - Successful transactions
    - Success rate